woolfel/wattdr/README.md

 The code for reading power meter will be open sourced so that others can use it and improve it.

+<b>Data Export</b>

+WattDr extends Garmin's TCX format with additional attributes to track multiple power meters and precise timestamps.
+Currently, the export supports JSON format.
+Other formats might be added in the future if enough people find it desirable.
+You should be able to load the JSON data with generic JSON parsers in Java, C# and Swift.

 If you find a bug, please file a new issue.
 Thank you.